Phuoc-Nguyen-CS/Hand-Gesture-Volume-Control-and-Webpage-Launcher/README.md

     -   "Unmute": Hold your hand open with your palm facing forward.
     -   "Raise volume": Point up.
     -   "Lower volume": Point down.
-    -   "Launch Google": Make a C shape with your left hand.
+    -   "Launch Google": Make a Peace Sign (tentative to change)
-    -   "Launch Youtube:" Make a C shape with your right hand.
+    -   "Launch Youtube:" Point at the Screen (tentative to change)

 3. The program will perform the action based on the detected gesture.